paulscherrerinstitute/sf_daq_buffer/README.md

 ## Terminology

-In order to unify the way we write code and talk about concept the following terminology definitions should be followed:
+In order to unify the way we write code and talk about concepts the following terminology definitions should be followed:

 - frame (data from a single module)
 - image (assembled frames)
-- start_pulse_id and stop_pulse_id (not end_pulse_id) is used to determine the
+- start_pulse_id and stop_pulse_id is used to determine the
 inclusive range (both start and stop pulse_id are included) of pulses.
 - pulse_id_step (how many pulses to skip between each image).
-- GPFS buffer (on GPFS detector buffering mechanism based on binary files)
+- GPFS buffer (detector buffering mechanism based on binary files on GPFS)
 - detector_folder (root folder of the buffer for a specific detector on disk)
 - module_folder (folder of one module inside the detector_folder)
 - data_folder (folder where we group more buffer files based on pulse_id range)